 If you were denied probation, you can still obtain an expungement.
 You still cannot be on probation or serving a sentence for any other case.
 Applicants must wait for one year after their conviction before applying for expungement (Penal Code§1203.4a)

-If your criminal case was reduced to an infraction, you are now eligible for an expungement under Penal Code section 1203.4a.
+If your criminal case was reduced to an infraction, you are also eligible for an expungement under Penal Code section 1203.4a.
+Our office does not file infraction petitions.

 What are the effects of expungement under PC1203.4/1203.4a?